lodetomasi/testing-if-ai-abandons-truth-when-pressured/README.md

 ---

-**Acknowledgments**: We thank the Meta AI Infrastructure team for computational resources and the AI Safety community for valuable feedback.
+**Acknowledgments**: We thank the University of L'Aquila for computational resources and the AI Safety research community for valuable feedback.

 **License**: MIT

-**Data Availability**: All experimental data and code available at [github.com/meta-research/llm-sycophancy-detection]
+**Data Availability**: All experimental data and code available at [github.com/lodetomasi/testing-if-ai-abandons-truth-when-pressured]